ankitkataria/Note-It/README.md

 ## Direction of Use:

 Clone repo in the required directory.
 Install the above mentioned requirement.
-Open config.sample.php and enter in it the server, username, and password for mysql.Run the following command to create the database for notes -
+Open config.sample.php and enter in it the server, username, and password for mysql.Make the script executable:

+'chmod +x ./script.php'

+Run the following command to create the database for notes -

 `./script.php --create-db`